 - You Can Build Your Brand

 As a blogger, your brand is one of your most important assets.
 Trademarking your blog name allows you to claim and enforce exclusive rights to it.
 Remember that others can refer to your blog name, but they can't adopt it as their own.
-Trademarking your blog name can give you confidence to invest in your brand and build awareness around your blog name.
+Trademarking your blog name can give you the confidence to invest in your brand and build awareness around your blog name.

 - You Can Gain Control Over Your Online Presence

-For bloggers, maintaining online presence is essential.
+For bloggers, maintaining an online presence is essential.
 With a trademark, you can exclude others from using your blog name to build their own brands.
 You can sue infringers who profit from using your blog name.

 - You Can Create a Valuable Business Asset

 Many blogs are profitable websites that become available for sale.
 Trademarking your blog name now could help you build value as you develop your website.
 An example of this is the TechCrunch blogger, who sold his successful brand to AOL for $25 million.
 As more people conduct business online, strong blog presences become even more valuable.
 They also allow bloggers to monetize their brands in new ways.
-An examples of this is The Pioneer Woman, who has applied to register a trademark for additional goods and services related to her brand.
+An example of this is The Pioneer Woman, who has applied to register a trademark for additional goods and services related to her brand.